 Baby monitors sure have come a long way from when my children were babies.
 I remember just having the option of an audio-only monitor, and the range was paltry compared to today’s models.
 Now, parents can have eyes on their infants at all times (for better or worse!).

-Video travel baby monitors come in a range of screen sizes and definition, so choose one with a good enough image quality to set your fears to rest when you and your little one are apart.
-But remember, the bigger, clearer and brighter the screen, the quicker it will drain the battery.
+Video travel baby monitors come in a range of screen sizes and definitions, so choose one with a good enough image quality to set your fears to rest when you and your little one are apart.
+But remember the bigger, clearer and brighter the screen, the quicker it will drain the battery.

 We’d recommend only periodically checking the screen to save battery life where you’re not near to a charging unit.
 Better yet, baby monitors with audio-only will last even longer and are much more portable.
-You can stick them anywhere in baby’s room so not need to fuss about with crib mounts or finding a suitable shelf.
+You can stick them anywhere in the baby’s room, so there is no need to fuss about crib mounts or finding a suitable shelf.

 Simple is better when it comes to choosing the best baby monitors for travel.
-Although it can be tempting to choose a video monitor that can connect to wi-fi or via an app on your cell phone, it’s an unrealistic choice if you’re planning on using it while camping.
+Although choosing a video monitor that connects to Wi-Fi or via an app on your cell phone can be tempting, it’s unrealistic if you plan on using it while camping.

 Car Monitors versus Other Portable Baby Monitors

 I wanted to point out that baby monitors for cars are set up differently and offer different features from traditional video and audio monitors.
 Because of this, they aren’t a great option for anything other than car travel.
-However, if you only need a travel baby monitor for your vehicle during road trips, you’re all set!
+However, you’re all set if you only need a travel baby monitor for your vehicle during road trips!